Carbon is derived from the word “carbo” meaning coal.

 The compounds obtained from 'Carbon' are widely used.
 For example, clothes, medicines, books, food, fertilizer, fuel etc. all living structures are carbon based.

-Fig: Carbon The amount of carbon present in the earth's crust and in the atmosphere is quite large.
+The amount of carbon present in the earth's crust and in the atmosphere is quite less.
 The earth's crust has only 0.02% carbon in the form of mineral (like carbonates, hydrogen-carbonates, coal and petroleum) and the atmosphere has 0.03% of carbon dioxide.
 In spite of this small amount of carbon available in nature, the importance of carbon seems to be immense.

 Why does a carbon atom form only covalent bond?

-The atomic number of carbon is 6 and first shell contains just two electrons and second shell (Outermost shell) contains four electrons.
+The atomic number of carbon is 6 and the first shell contains just two electrons and the second shell (Outermost shell) contains four electrons.